Using Power Query in Excel: Simplify Data Cleaning and Transformation

 1. Go to Data > Get & Transform Data.

-2. Choose a source, such as From Table/Range, From File, or From Web.
+2. Choose a source: From Table/Range, From File, or From Web.

 3. Importing Data into Power Query